denisfoulon/DRS-Simulator/README.md

 - **Anti-Affinity Rules**: Ensure VMs run on separate hosts for improved availability
 - **VM-to-Host Rules**: Pin specific VMs to designated hosts
 - **Host Evacuation**: Automatic VM migration when a host enters maintenance mode
-- **Load Balancing**: Distribute VMs across hosts based on CPU, memory, and network usage
+- **Load Balancing**: Distribute VMs across hosts based on dynamic CPU, memory, and network metrics (weighted towards memory)
-- **Centralized Logging**: Syslog integration for monitoring and auditing
+- **Centralized Logging**: Syslog integration (RFC 3164) for monitoring and auditing
-- **Blacklist Support**: Exclude VMs from automated migration logic
+- **Blacklist Support**: Exclude VMs from automated migration logic by name pattern or vCenter tags
 - **Dry-Run Mode**: Test changes without performing actual VM migrations

 ## Version History

+### v1.39 (2026-06-29)
+- **Rules Check Throttling Adjustment**: Increased the rules check throttling interval (`$RulesCheckEveryXLoops`) to 23 loops by default to further minimize file I/O and CPU overhead in stable environments.
+- **Project Baseline**: Main loop optimization and script header alignment for the 2026 release.

+### v1.38
+- **Multi-Core CPU Calculation Bug Fix**: Resolved a critical calculation bug in `Get-HostLoad` where `OverallCpuUsage` (total MHz across all cores) was divided only by `CpuMhz`, leading to incorrect percentages of 300%–700% on multi-core hosts.
+The formula now correctly divides by `(CpuMhz * NumCpuCores)`, fixing silent failures in threshold comparisons and delta balancing.

+### v1.37
+- **Delta-Based Balancing Triggers**: Shifted cluster balancing logic from hard thresholds to a dynamic delta-based mechanism (`$DeltaTriggerCpu` and `$DeltaTriggerMem` set to 15).
+A host is now flagged as a migration source or target if it deviates from the cluster average by more than this value, preventing aggressive or unnecessary vMotions.
+- **Memory-Weighted Load Score**: Updated the load score formula to address memory as the primary bottleneck in the cluster.
+The calculation now heavily weights memory available on targets.

 ### v1.35 (2026-02-16)

-#### Cluster Data Caching
-- Cached cluster VMs and hosts (refresh every 30s)
+- **Cluster Data Caching**: Cached cluster VMs and hosts (refresh every 30s) to reduce vCenter API usage by ~50–60%.
-- Eliminates repeated `Get-VM` / `Get-VMHost` calls
-- ~50–60% reduction in vCenter API usage

-#### Host Load Cache (TTL)
-- Host CPU, memory and network load cached for 30s
+- **Host Load Cache (TTL)**: Cached CPU, memory, and network load for 30s with a `-BypassCache` option for real-time data.
-- Avoids redundant `Get-Stat` calls
-- `-BypassCache` option for real-time data

-#### Evacuation Queue System
-- Persistent evacuation queue across loops
+- **Evacuation Queue System**: Persistent evacuation queue across loops with tracking of remaining VMs, dedicated handling for powered-off VMs, and live vMotion count safety checks.
-- Real-time progress tracking (evacuated vs remaining VMs)
-- Dedicated handling for powered-off VMs
-- vMotion slot protection via live vMotion count checks

-#### Intelligent Evacuation Targeting
-- Priority-based host selection (rules → affinity → anti-affinity → best host)
+- **Intelligent Evacuation Targeting**: Priority-based host selection (rules → affinity → anti-affinity → best host) with mandatory storage compatibility validation.
-- Migration reason logged for full transparency
-- Storage compatibility validated before migration

-#### Stability & Memory Optimizations
-- GC interval reduced (12h → 1h)
-- vCenter recycle interval reduced (24h → 2h)
-- Improved reconnect and error handling
+- **Stability & Memory Optimizations**: Reduced GC interval (1h) and vCenter recycle interval (2h) with automated memory usage monitoring and alerts if exceeding 2 GB.

 ### v1.34 (2026-01-16)
-#### **Rules Check Throttling System** (`$RulesCheckEveryXLoops`)
-- **Problem solved**: Continuous file reading and rule parsing every 60 seconds created unnecessary CPU/IO overhead
-- **New behavior**: Rules are now checked every **X loops** instead of every loop (default: 15 loops = 15 minutes)
-- **Smart file monitoring**: Rules are only reloaded if file `LastWriteTime` changed since last check
-- **Memory optimization**: Rules cached in `$script:affinityGroups`, `$script:antiAffinityGroups`, `$script:vmToHostRules` between checks
-- **Performance gain**: ~93% reduction in file I/O operations (1 check per 15 minutes vs 1 per minute)
-- **Configuration**: Set `$RulesCheckEveryXLoops = 1` to restore original behavior (check every loop)
+- **Rules Check Throttling System** (`$RulesCheckEveryXLoops`): Cached parsed rules in memory and implemented smart file monitoring via `LastWriteTime` to reduce file I/O operations by ~93%.

 ### v1.33 (2026-01-16)
-- Migrations enhanced for evacuation
+- Migrations enhanced for host evacuation.

 ### v1.32 (2025-12-16)
-- Automatic garbage collection every 12h
-- vCenter recycling every 24h with automatic reconnection
-- Proper UDP disposal (Close + Dispose) in Send-SyslogMessage
-- Automatic Get-Stat cleanup after each use
-- Memory monitoring every hour with alerts
-- Automatic statistics cache cleanup
-- Automatic alerts if memory exceeds 2 GB
+- Automated garbage collection, vCenter session recycling with auto-reconnection, proper UDP socket disposal in Syslog functions, and statistics cache cleanup.

 ### v1.31 (2025-12-02)

-- Added Syslog support for centralized logging
+- Added RFC 3164 Syslog support via UDP for centralized logging while preserving console output in parallel.
-- All logs now sent via UDP to the remote Syslog server
-- Console output preserved in parallel
-- Syslog parameters (server, port, facility) are now fully configurable

 ## Requirements